Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

 >The command above can take up to 1 minute to complete - be patient
 <br>

-Now that we have hit all IP addresses in the pool we can filter the results with the following command
+Now that we have hit all IP addresses in the pool with one ping, any that responded will be registed on the local arp table.
+We can now filter the results with the following command:
 ```shell
 Get-NetNeighbor -AddressFamily IPv4 | Where-Object LinkLayerAddress -like '00-01-05*'
 ```

 This should return a filtered list of results where the MAC address matches the Beckhoff pool.
+Remember the MAC address is also printed on the Beckhoff Product sticker on the side of the controller.
+Port X001 will be incremented by hex + 1 if you are using this port, compared to X000 which is listed directly on the sticker.

 <img src="https://github.com/user-attachments/assets/8578f8a2-66d8-47e6-8265-b5027c570674" width="800" alt="Filtered results showing Beckhoff MAC address pool">